Payday Loans

 How much will a payday loan cost me?

 That depends on which payday lender you go to, how much money you borrow, and for how long.
 Interest charges usually make up the majority of the cost, though there are fees to account for too.
+Hidden fees are illegal.
 Make sure you understand the entire cost of your intended borrowing before agreeing to it.

 What’s the flat fee advertised in my payday loan?

-Most payday loans are intended to be repaid in one lump-sum, so their cost is often advertised as a ‘flat fee’ rather than as an interest rate.
-You’re likely to see a lender state something along the lines of “$15 per $100 borrowed” – but you should know that this is only if you pay back the cash on time, and does not account for the high fees, interest and other factors that can increase cost if you fail to repay on time.
+Most payday loans are intended to be repaid in one lump sum, so their cost is often advertised as a ‘flat fee’ rather than as an interest rate.
+You’re likely to see a lender state something along the lines of “$15 per $100 borrowed” – but you should know that this is only if you pay back the cash on time, and does not account for fees, interest and other factors that will increase cost if you fail to repay on time.

 Can I get a payday loan for my business?